Kingdom of Galicia and Lodomeria: Demographics

 The average life expectancy was 27 years for men and 28.5 years for women, as compared to 33 and 37 in Bohemia, 39 and 41 in France and 40 and 42 in England.
-Also, the quality of life was much lower as Galicia was the poorest province in the Austrian empire.
+Also, the quality of life was much lower as Galicia was the poorest province in the Austrian Empire.
 The yearly consumption of meat did not exceed 10 kg per capita, as compared to 24 kg in Hungary and 33 in Germany.
-This was mostly due to much lower average income.
+This was mostly due to a much lower average income.
 In 2014, The Economist reported: "Poverty in Galicia in the 19th century was so extreme that it had become proverbial—the region was called Golicja and Glodomeria, a play on the official name (Galicja i Lodomeria) and goly (naked) and glodny (hungry)."

-In 1888 Galicia extended over 78550 km² and had a population of about 6.4 million people, including 4.8 million peasants (75% of the whole population).
+In 1888, Galicia extended over 78550 km² and had a population of about 6.4 million people, including 4.8 million peasants (75% of the whole population).
 The population density, at 81 people per square kilometre, was higher than that of France (71 inhabitants/km^{2}) or Germany.
 The population rose to 7.3 million in 1900 and to 8 million in 1910.